MaiaVinicius/redis-com-client/README.md

 # redis-com-client

-This is a fork of redis-com-client by Diego Koga, made to support more Redis commands from a COM+ client like Classic ASP.
+This is a fork of redis-com-client by Diego Koga.

+It allows you to connect to a Redis Server from Classic ASP, other COM+ clients should also be able to connect to Redis using the provided DDLs, but that is untested.

+Using this software you can use Redis in Classic ASP for caching, session management, or just storing key-value pairs in an efficient, fast way.

-Another improvement is that it's possible to provide a configuration for connecting to different Redis servers across a network, instead of only to localhost.
-Examples of these configurations can be found here:[https://stackexchange.github.io/StackExchange.Redis/Configuration.html#basic-configuration-strings](https://stackexchange.github.io/StackExchange.Redis/Configuration.html#basic-configuration-strings)
+This fork was made to support more Redis commands, and to continue the development of the ASP COM interface for Redis.
+Another important change is that with this fork it's possible to provide a _configurationstring_ for connecting to different Redis servers across a network, instead of only to localhost.
+Examples of these configurationstrings can be found here:[https://stackexchange.github.io/StackExchange.Redis/Configuration.html#basic-configuration-strings](https://stackexchange.github.io/StackExchange.Redis/Configuration.html#basic-configuration-strings)

 ### Installation

-Copy the dll and its dependencies to a directory somewhere the application pool your classic ASP site has rights.
+Copy the dll and its dependencies to a directory somewhere the application pool of your classic ASP application has rights.
 Then register the main redis-com-client.dll.
 The COM+ dll is 64 bit, so it requires the 64-bit regasm.exe to install.

 `%SystemRoot%\Microsoft.NET\Framework64\v4.0.30319\regasm redis-com-client.dll /tlb:redis-com-client.tlb /codebase`

-Make sure the application pool for your ASP site has rights to the directory with the dll.
+Again, make sure the application pool for your ASP site has rights to the directory that contains the dll.

 ### Usage